Cornerstones take 16 percent of China Tower's $8.7 billion HK IPO: sources

 It also comes as China’s economy has begun to lose growth momentum this year amid a government push to reduce debt and an escalating Sino-U.S. trade conflict.

-Chinese investment firm Hillhouse Capital Group made the biggest commitment of $400 million, followed by U.S. fund firm Och-Ziff Capital Management, which is pledging $300 million, the sources said.
+Chinese investment firm Hillhouse Capital Group made the biggest commitment of $400 million, followed by U.S. fund firm Och-Ziff Capital Management (OZM.N), which is pledging $300 million, the sources said.

-Other cornerstones include a unit of Alibaba Group, China National Petroleum Corporation’s CNPC Capital, and two U.S funds, Darsana Master Fund and Invus Public Equities.
+Other cornerstones include a unit of Alibaba Group (BABA.N), China National Petroleum Corporation’s CNPC Capital, and two U.S funds, Darsana Master Fund and Invus Public Equities.

 Cornerstone investors usually buy significant chunks of an IPO with a certain lock-up period.
 The practice is common in several Asian markets, including Hong Kong, and helps bolster demand for large deals.